tyler-technologies-oss/forge-design-system/blog/2024-06-10-forge-3-generally-available/index.md

 The Forge upgrade utility is designed to help automate as much of the upgrade process as possible.
 When upgrading from TCW 1.x to Forge 3.0, you'll need to upgrade to Forge 2.x **first**, and then to Forge 3.0. **There is not a direct migration path in the utility for the direct jump to 3.0**.

+See the [Forge 2.x upgrade guide](/blog/2022/05/02/upgrade-guide-forge-2) for more information.

 Please use [this tool](https://github.com/tyler-technologies/forge-upgrade) to help you migrate your applications and libraries to Forge 3.0, and reach out to us if you have any questions or need assistance.